bclaise/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00-9.md

 to incomplete or incorrect analyses.

-For example, data is stored using a variety of data model languages, sometime different schemas for a specific data model languages (typically YANG models, which are sometimes different per router vendors, often siloed in different applications and storage platforms.
+For example, data is stored using a variety of data model languages, sometime different schemas for a specific data model languages (typically YANG models), which are sometimes different per router vendors, often siloed in different applications and storage platforms.
 Establishing relationships between this data, especially when disconnected from the service context and original intent, is